 To be perfectly honest, this had to be pointed out to me by the Mrs. I'm not really one for window shopping, or noticing what goes on with fashion.
 Typical guy, I suppose!
 Anyway, apparently, the fashions change at this time of year.
 You will see the autumn clothes hit the stores, more boots rather than shoes on display, and more sales or offers as summer stock is cleared.
 Personally, I bought a new T-Shirt back in March, so I don't need any new clothes quite yet!

 It is at this time of year, that hotel prices in Athens start to drop.
 You can pick up some surprisingly good bargains if you look around.
 To save you the time though, I have put together a list of the best 10 hotels near the Acropolis in Athens.
 I am nice like that!
 Visiting Athens in September is a great idea, because the temperatures are not as high as July and August, and the archaeological sites still open late.
 During the last weekend in September, the museums and archaeological sites are free for entry.
 You might be interested in this complete list of all the museums in Athens.

 Last Swim of the Summer

 Finally, one of the best reasons I love Athens in September, is the continuing quest for the last swim of the summer.
 Will it be this weekend or next weekend?
 The only way to make sure, is to continue going to the beach every weekend until it is too cold!
-On the 18th of September it was still good enough to hit the beach for a few hours and swim in Rafina (the closest beach to where I live).
+In 2016, the 18th of September it was still good enough to hit the beach for a few hours and swim in Rafina (the closest beach to where I live).
 Will next weekend be the same?
 I certainly hope so!

 If you are thinking of visiting Athens in September, you might like to check this article out on what to see and do in 2 days in Athens.
 If you have early flights or arrive late, you might also be interested in these hotels near Athens airport.